Why there’s No iPod Battery Status or Battery Percentage on iPod Touch

 One such app is named ‘SBSettings’ and can be downloaded from Cydia, if you have a jailbroken device.
 After installing the app go to ‘system options’ and turn the ‘numeric battery’ option on.
 The battery level percentage should be displayed next to the green-colored battery icon, if you do this.

-You might also like: How to Show iPod touch/ iPhone Screen on Windows?
+You might also like: iMessage: How to use it on iPhone

 Related: How to improve battery life of iPod Touch.